PyconUK/2016.pyconuk.org/pages/conference-dinner.md

 A vegan option is available (although we're not sure what it is yet!).
 If you have other requirements, [let us know](/contact/) and we will try to handle it.

-Alchohol is not included in the ticket price, but there will be a bar.
+Alcohol is not included in the ticket price, but there will be a bar.

 ## Tickets